Xiaofei-it/Shelly/README.md

 ## Philosophy

 This section illustrates a simple explanation of the theory of the Shelly library.
-See [THEORY](doc/THEORY.md) for a detailed introduction to the philosophy.
+See the [THEORY](doc/THEORY.md) for a detailed introduction to the philosophy.

 In business-logic-oriented programming, a change of a particular business object may cause changes of various components, and the complexity of business logic will increase coupling between components.